Factors that influence the vaccination schedule

 If everyone gets vaccinated, coronavirus will not be able to spread easily, and we will all gradually be able to regain our freedom.

-Phone for an appointment after receiving your invitation letter
+Make an appointment by phone or online after receiving your invitation letter

-Once you have received an invitation to be vaccinated, you can make an appointment by telephone.
+Once you have received an invitation to be vaccinated, you can make an appointment by telephone or online (online only at the GGD).
 The letter will tell you where you can get the vaccination.
 This might be at a large vaccination centre run by the municipal health service (GGD), at your doctor’s office or from an in-house doctor in a nursing home.
 There are GGD vaccination centres (in Dutch only) throughout the country where you can be vaccinated against coronavirus.